anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 Clustered columns charts
 ------------------------

-In this section, using the data from the same JSON object as we used in the previous `pie chart example <./charts.html#pie-charts>`_ we will create a table with countries coffee production by years and build a clustered columns chart.
+In this section, using the data from the same JSON object as we used in the previous `pie charts example <./charts.html#pie-charts>`_ we will create a table with countries coffee production by years and build a clustered columns chart.

 This is how our result document will look like: